owencz1998/Deezsounds/README.md

 ### Not working / On going

 :lady_beetle:
+- Downloaded tracks don't play in app in offline mode (check out the :building_construction: section to find out why)
+- Offline playlist details are not accessible
 - Menu doesn't close when track is added/removed from playlist (wrong navigation context ?)

 :building_construction: